sachajw/aiops-k8s-mcp-server/README.md

 #### 8. `getEvents`

-Retrieves events for a specific namespace or resource in the Kubernetes cluster.
+Retrieves events for a specific namespace or resource.

 **Parameters:**
-- `namespace` (string): The namespace to get events from.
-If omitted, events from all namespaces are considered (if permitted by RBAC).
+- `namespace` (string, optional): The namespace to get events from.
+If omitted, events from all namespaces are considered (subject to RBAC).
-- `resourceName` (string): The name of a specific resource (e.g., a Pod name) to filter events for.
+- `resourceName` (string, optional): The name of a specific resource (e.g., a Pod name) to filter events for.
-- `resourceKind` (string): The kind of the specific resource (e.g., "Pod") if `resourceName` is provided.
+- `resourceKind` (string, optional): The kind of the specific resource (e.g., "Pod") if `resourceName` is provided.

 **Example (Namespace Events):**
 ```json